-14.0 Risk Appetite
+15. Risk Appetite

-- 14.1 The board is required to understand the risks to which the institution is exposed and shall establish a documented risk appetite for the institution.
+- 15.1 The board is required to understand the risks to which the institution is exposed and shall establish a documented risk appetite for the institution.
 The appetite shall be expressed in qualitative terms and also include quantitative metrics to allow tracking of performance and compliance with agreed strategy (e.g. Value at Risk, leverage ratio, range of tolerance for bad debts, acceptable stress losses, economic capital measures).
-It shall be subject to annual review by the board. - 14.2 The risk appetite definition shall be comprehensive and clear to all stakeholders.
-The definition shall clearly define the appetite and address separately the short, medium and long term horizons. - 14.3 The board shall ensure that the risk management framework and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the board on compliance with the risk appetite. - 14.4 In the event of a material deviation from the defined risk appetite measure, the details of the deviation and of the appropriate action to remedy the deviation shall be communicated to the Central Bank by the board promptly in writing and no later than 5 business days of the Board becoming aware of the deviation. - 14.5 The board shall satisfy itself that all key Control Functions such as internal audit, compliance and risk management are independent of business units, and have adequate resources and authority to operate effectively.

-- 14.6 The board shall ensure that it receives timely, accurate and sufficiently detailed information from risk and Control Functions. - 14.7 The board shall ensure that the institution's remuneration practices do not promote excessive risk taking.
+It shall be subject to annual review by the board. - 15.2 The risk appetite definition shall be comprehensive and clear.
+The definition shall clearly define the appetite and address separately the short, medium and long term horizons. - 15.3 The board shall ensure that the risk management system and internal controls reflect the risk appetite and that there are adequate arrangements in place to ensure that there is regular reporting to the board on compliance with the risk appetite. - 15.4 In the event of a material deviation from the defined risk appetite measure, the details of the deviation and of the appropriate action to remedy the deviation shall be communicated to the Central Bank by the board promptly in writing and no later than five business days of the board becoming aware of the deviation. - 15.5 The board shall satisfy itself that all key control functions such as internal audit, compliance, actuarial and risk management are independent of business units, and have adequate resources and authority to operate effectively. - 15.6 The board shall ensure that it receives timely, accurate and sufficiently detailed information from control functions. - 15.7 The board shall ensure that the institution's remuneration practices do not promote excessive risk taking.
 The board shall design and implement a remuneration policy to meet that objective and evaluate compliance with this policy.